Guide to Developing AWS Disaster Recovery Plan

 If you do not, then you have some additional work cut out for you.
 Take your time to identify all of your infrastructures to be certain you have left nothing out.

-Step 2: Involve the Entire Development Team
+Step 2.
+Involve the Entire Development Team

 Whether you have an in-house team or are using IT development services on a contractual basis, those responsible for that development must be consulted.
 You have to know what dependencies exist among your infrastructure elements.
 And don’t forget third party resources you may be using (e.g. Google Maps API) as well.
-You can use AWS Status Page and your Personal Health Dashboard to receive additional insights about planned maintenances/updates.
+You can use AWS Status Page and your Personal Health Dashboard to receive additional insights about planned maintenance/updates.
 Later, this process can be automated using AWS Health API.

 Establishing dependencies and mapping infrastructure is a time-consuming process and one that must occur over time.
 It’s a bit like a grocery list – you keep adding to it as new items come to mind.

-Step 3: Identify the Importance of Each Infrastructure Element
+Step 3.
+Identify the Importance of Each Infrastructure Element

 A database that houses all of your current customer information and interaction history is obviously more important than one housing your “dead” customer information.
 These elements should be prioritized because that prioritization will matter when you determine the elements to be recovered and the given time frame in which you want to recover them.
 Those that can be recovered more slowly, for example, will cost you less.